IBE160/SG-Awesome-like-KI/docs/epics.md

 **Given** any user-facing screen
-**When** viewed on a mobile phone, tablet, or desktop browser **Then** the layout adjusts gracefully, and all interactive elements remain accessible and usable with a minimum 44x44px touch target.
+**When** viewed on a mobile phone, tablet, or desktop browser **Then** the layout adjusts gracefully, and all interactive elements remain accessible and usable.
 **And** the application functions correctly on the latest stable versions of Chrome, Edge, and Safari.

 **Prerequisites:** Epic 1 (Foundation & Core Setup).